Bodies in the sea: Halifax recalls Titanic sinking

 “Recovered 51 bodies, 46 men, four women and one baby ... bodies in good shape but badly bruised by being knocked about in the water,” crew member Cliff Crease noted in his diary that day.

 The ship eventually picked up 306 bodies, but a shortage of embalming fluid meant 116 were buried at sea.
-As the ship approached Halifax harbour on April 30 with its sombre cargo, church and fire bells rang throughout the town.
+As the ship approached Halifax harbor on April 30 with its somber cargo, church and fire bells rang throughout the town.

 Men working on the waterfront took off their caps as the ship passed by.